ScreamingPigeon/screamingpigeon.github.io/content/projects/ooo_pt2.md

 I worked on the RAT, Free List, I-Extension Functional Unit, and the RRAT, and the CDB arbiter for this checkpoint.

+#### Physical Register File
+We decided to use a MACRO in the top level testbench to pass in as a parameter into several modules hierarchically.
+One of these parameters happened to be the size of the physical register file (which was also used as the size for the ROB).
+We had a 64 register PRF with multiported reads and writes.
+This means that multiple registers could be read and written to simulatenously.

+A couple of friends who had taken the class earlier mentioned that in the synthesis configuration the class was using - multiple ports did not signifiantly increase the area/power of a module.
+It would be much simpler for us to add multiple ports to the register file than to figure out an arbitration scheme.

+We also had the option to do asymmetric read and write ports - likely supporting more simultaneous reads than writes.
+The reasoning for this would be that any `r` operation would require 2 operands, and the result would be written into a single register.
+Along with `i` and `j` type instructions, the average number of reads would definitely exceed the number of writes.
+But due to the synthesis cost of extra ports being low, we did not pursue this avenue.

+We decided on 2 read ports per functional unit.
+This came out to be 4 of (read, read, write) ports.
+The only cost of increasing the number of ports would be the  increased combinational logic for write-forwarding to support a **transparent registerfile**

+#### Issue Logic
+Similar to a pipelined CPU - the Issue Logic stage of the CPU would get a "stall" signal from the deeper parts of the CPU.
+In this case, these would come from the Issue Queues for the different functional units.
+The issue logic stalled

 ### Checkpoint 3
 Another stacked checkpoint (although not as terrible as CP2).
 For this one we were implementing